Le château et la collégiale de Neuchâtel (1011)

 The third Burgundian kingdom that never came

-Burgundy has always remained a prestigious concept.
-Ironically, the Swiss Confederation prevented the creation of the third kingdom of Burgundy in 1474-1477.
-Establishing a third Burgundian kingdom was the ambition of the (last) Duke Charles the Bold (1433-1477).
 He almost achieved his goal, and the powerless kingdom of France could have been consigned to history.
 In three battles (Grandson, Murten and Nancy), the Confederation defeated the Burgundian army and ended the last duke’s life and ambitions.

-But what culture, colour, and lustre did the two Burgundian kingdoms and the Duchy of Burgundy give to Europe and Switzerland?
-Payerne, Saint-Maurice, and Neuchâtel, are just some of their heritage.
+But what culture, colour, and lustre did the two Burgundian kingdoms and the Duchy of Burgundy give to Europe and Switzerland!
+Payerne, Saint-Maurice, and Neuchâtel are just a few of their notable heritage sites.

 (Bron: J. Favrod, Les Burgondes.
-Un Royaume oublié au cœur de l’Europe, Lausanne 2011; F. Demotz, L’an 888.
+Un royaume oublié au cœur de l’Europe, Lausanne 2011; F. Demotz, L’an 888.
 Le royaume de Bourgogne.
 Une puissance européenne au bord du Léman, Lausanne 2012; F. Walter, Une histoire de la Suisse, Neuchâtel, 2016)